-But we decided to do it our way – the DIY home security way, learning by doing, using excellent IP cameras like the Hikvision DS-2CD2042FWD-I. Today, we have a DIY CCTV home security camera system that we chose and set up ourselves based on weeks of research.
-It is robust, flexible, and ultra-reliable yet very affordable.
+Today, we have a DIY CCTV home security camera system that we chose and set up ourselves based on months of research.
+It is ultra-reliable and has highly useful features such as interfacing fully with our Home Assistant and HomeSeer HS4 home automation system, yet is very affordable.

-- Be able to monitor multiple cameras in our garden and backyard through a single screen that simultaneously shows multiple camera views.
+- Be able to simultaneously view multiple cameras on a single screen.
 This could be from a tablet while indoors and from our mobile phones and laptops remotely.

-- Be able to record at least 2 weeks worth of 24/7 video footage automatically
+- Be able to record motion-detection clips and have the option to at record at least 2 weeks worth of 24/7 video footage.

-- Get motion detection alerts by email within seconds of the intrusion.
+- Get motion detection alerts by email with snapshots within seconds of the intrusion.